riongull/notes/dash_unit_denominations.md

 Consumer demand aside, it seems intuitive that a fledgling currency (such as Dash) should have a unit (i.e. `DASH`) whose value is much lower than a widely-used currency's unit (e.g. USD).
 People generally have no concept of money supply, so we should accommodate that and design a unit that makes intuitive sense.

 Similar to how Bitcoin will not be able to continue functioning as a store of value if it does not fix its medium of exchange problems (high transaction fees), **Dash will find it hard to continue functioning as a medium of exchange, and hence store of value, if it does not fix its unit of account problems**.
 People *do* consider the unit of account aspects of money, even if subconsciously, in their evaluations of which coin they want to buy and transact with.
 It's not necessarily that they want to try to get rich off a penny currency.
 Chances are it just makes more intuitive sense to buy the lower cost coin.
 It's user friendly.
 Less "expensive" coins seem to them less likely to be "in a bubble".
-They look at coins over $1,000 and instinctively assume they've "missed the boat".
+They look at coins over $1,000 and instinctively assume they've "missed the boat" or that "the bubble will pop anytime now".
 Sure, that may be a misconception, but that's the psychological reality, so that's what we should deal with.
 Why fight human nature?

-To summarize the problem, Dash faces serious challenges because of its unit of account, the `DASH`.
+To summarize the problem, **Dash faces serious challenges because of its unit of account, the `DASH`**.
 There are psychological, technical, and practical issues involved.

 ##### Psychological

-* People think dash is *"expensive"*
+* People think it is **too "expensive or risky" to buy** `DASH`
+* The **units are too confusing** when people are transacting `DASH`
-* People feel they *own relatively little dash*, even after they've paid a lot for it
+* People feel they **own relatively little**, when they've purchased or been gifted `DASH`

 ##### Practical

-* It's difficult to grasp conceptually how much you are paying when you see a dash price.
 * It can be difficult to see where the decimal is, and it's inconsistent from person to person:
   * some people write `.00012345`, some people write `0.00012345`
 * It's harder to speak in fractions and small decimals: